Nastyflav/appli_purbeurre_version_terminal/README.md

 By launching Pur Beurre the following steps will happen :\
 	- a local database with datas from [Open Food Facts](https://world.openfoodfacts.org/) will be installed \
 	- you'll be able to search in this database a certain amount of products and their substitutes \
-	- a saving function is built to allow you to save all your favorites substitutes in your database \
+	- a saving function is built to allow you to save all your favorites substitutes in your database as well as the substituted foods \

 # How to install and launch :
 --------------